-As well as the current pests and disease problems beekeepers have to contend with, there are still further potential threats on the horizon to be aware of, for example species of Asian Hornet.
-The recent arrival into France of one of these invasive predatory hornets Vespa velutina nigrithorax is a case in point.
-It was confirmed for the first time in Lot-et-Garonne in the South West in 2005, thought to have been imported in a consignment of pottery from China.
-It quickly established and has spread very quickly to many areas of France where it is reported to be causing many problems for both beekeepers and biodiversity in the country.
+The Asian hornet was confirmed for the first time in Lot-et-Garonne in the South West of France in 2005.
+It was thought to have been imported in a consignment of pottery from China and it quickly established and spread to many areas of France.
+It is reported to be causing many problems for both beekeepers and biodiversity in the country.
 The hornet can predate on colonies, causing significant harm.
 All beekeepers should be on the look out for this hornet.
 Vespa velutina is smaller than our own native European hornet Vespa crabro (see the information sheets that should help with identification).
 Vespa velutina should not confused with the Giant Asian hornet, sometimes referred to as the "Japanese hornet" Vespa mandarinia.

 To protect bees from invasive threats it is important for all beekeepers in England, Scotland and Wales to sign up to BeeBase.